eric-merritt/open-accounts-dashboard/README.md

 # open-accounts-dashboard
-A simple card style dashboard with functions for to-dos and tracking of customer engagements.
+A simple card style dashboard with functions for to-dos and tracking of customer engagements across company accounts with no assigned salesperson.
 Plans to add salesforce integration